-(b) If the Company’s support representative does not understand the problem the Customer’s Representative will become involved.
-If the Customer’s Representative is involved and the Company’s support representative still does not adequately understand the problem the Customer will re‑assess the problem and having carried out a further investigation prepare a new description of it.
+(b) If the Company’s support representative does not understand the problem, the Customer’s Representative will become involved.
+If the Customer’s Representative is involved and the Company’s support representative still does not adequately understand the problem, the Customer will re‑assess the problem and having carried out a further investigation prepare a new description of it.
 The Company shall ensure that its support representatives are reasonably skilled and trained to provide helpdesk services.

 (c) It is the Customer’s responsibility to provide the following information when notifying the Company Support Centre:

-(i) The relevant background of the issue or problem to be reported;
+(i) the relevant background of the issue or problem to be reported;

-(ii) An exact and accurate description of the issue or problem being reported;
+(ii) an exact and accurate description of the issue or problem being reported;

-(vi) Symptoms of the issue or problem;
+(vi) symptoms of the issue or problem; and